10 Tips For A Better Night’s Sleep

 Pay attention to what and how much you’re eating before going to sleep.
-In particular, avoid large heavy meals within a few hours of bedtime.
-Being overly full will keep you awake in discomfort just as much as a hungry grumbling belly will.
+In particular, avoid large, heavy meals within a few hours of bedtime.
+Being overly full keeps you awake in discomfort just as much as a hungry grumbling belly.
 If you’re hungry right before bed, a small healthy snack like some fruit should hold you over until morning and help you fall asleep faster.

 Limit Day Time Naps

 Wanting to take a nap after a poor night’s sleep is totally understandable, but sleeping during the day can interfere with your nighttime sleep in a big way.
-If you feel that you absolutely must take a nap, try and limit it to 20 minutes, or half an hour max.
+If you feel that you must take a nap, try limiting it to 20 minutes or half an hour max.
 But as much as you can avoid daytime naps later in the afternoon and don’t let it be part of a daily routine.

 Set A Relaxing Bedtime Routine

 A regular bedtime routine helps young children relax and get ready to go to sleep.
 In the exact same way, a relaxing bedtime ritual can have similar effects for adults.
 Try listening to calming music, taking a warm bath, or reading a book.
-These calm activities can send signals to the body and mind that it’s time to go to sleep.
+These calm activities can signal to the body and mind that it’s time to sleep.

 Stick To A Sleep Schedule

 The circadian rhythm is the body’s internal clock.
-When it’s working properly, you’ll have regularly consistent, and restorative sleep.
-If it’s thrown off then you can suffer from significant sleep problems.
+You’ll have regularly consistent and restorative sleep when it’s working properly.
+If it’s thrown off, then you can suffer from significant sleep problems.
 Our circadian rhythm aligns our sleep and wakefulness to match up with the day and night.

 It’s important for your body to have a regular sleeping schedule.
 Try going to bed and waking up at the same time every day.
-Being as consistent as you can, even on weekends will help to enforce your body’s sleep-wake cycles.
+Being as consistent as possible, even on weekends, will help enforce your body’s sleep-wake cycles.